Skip to content

 So if I can't put meds down the drain, what should I do with them?

 NO!
-The drop-boxes are not designed to accept any "sharps."
+The medication drop-boxes are not designed to accept any "sharps."
 Please see our Sharps Disposal page for local collection sites.

 Where to go